 - Take breaks: Take breaks as needed, to give yourself time to reflect on what you’ve read.

 - Practice gratitude: Take a moment to appreciate the opportunity to read and learn, and the experience of engaging with the text.

 2. Practice movement meditation

-Did you know you don’t have to sit still on a cushion in order to meditate?
-If you’ve found yourself getting antsy after too long in sitting meditation, try experimenting with tai chi, qi gong, dancing, walking meditation, or other forms of movement meditation.
+If you’ve found yourself getting antsy after too long in sitting meditation, try experimenting with tai chi, qi gong, dancing, walking meditation, or other mindful movement activities for adults.

 3. Get a monthly mindfulness subscription box

 Do you find yourself losing motivation in your mindfulness practice?
 Ordering a mindfulness subscription box gives you a chance to do a “reset” of your motivation each month.

 Knowing that you’ll get new tools and inspiration delivered to your door every month might be exactly what you need to keep growing your practice.